Divalproex sodium: 7 things you should know

 - May be taken with or without food; however, food may decrease the incidence of indigestion or stomach irritation.

-- May be given once daily, unless a two to three times daily dosing schedule is deemed beneficial or the total daily dosage exceeds 250mg.
+- May be given once daily, unless a two to three times daily dosing schedule is deemed beneficial or the total daily dose exceeds 250mg.

 - Talk with your doctor if you notice any medication residue in your stools.
 You may not be getting the full dose of your medicine.